casundra/MakingEmbeddedSystemsClass/Final Project/README.md

 Interesting about color wheels: https://bahamas10.github.io/ryb/about.html

 Will have to figure out how to convert it to a RYB HSL colorspace since that's more inline with color theory complementary/adjacent teachings.
 Ah.
-Should just be able to bracket which angles correspond to which LEDs differently, no problem.
+Should just be able to bracket which angles correspond to which LEDs differently.

+The brightness interacts with the adjustments in interesting ways, will have to play more to figure stuff out.
+Some things are not intuitive as they stand.

 Also, it would have been smart to use an LED ring that's a multiple of 12 - 3 for displaying triads and even RGB/RYB splits, and 4 for tetrads.